Kuprys/serloko-testas/README.md

 # Serlokas

-_30 group website project_
+ _website project_

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
-Thank you for your cooperation!
+Pull request are welcome.

 Site published at https://kuprys.github.io/serloko-testas/